+Figure 27 – Code for pre-qualification status

 2.4.7 State8.2 - Unsuccessful completion of pre-qualification

 Where all the submissions collected during the EoI period were disqualified, the pre-qualification phase will end unsuccessfully with no future actions by the CA. Procurement initiation shall be moved to a phase of preparation of a negative award notice.